WRITING THE BODY Electric

 Write your body and you write your truth, a professor once told me.
 At the time, I found it reductive.
 Today, I consider it gospel.

-Collected here are some excerpts from memoirists that go there.
-Like Grealey, but each with their own priceless and winning style and story strategy.
-Read some of these and then try your own!
+Collected here you will find occasional some excerpts from memoirists that go there.
+Like Grealey, but each with their own winning style and story strategy.
+Read some of these and then try your own...

 v